Sarah Sjöström: 2024 Olympic Games

 Sjöström, now focusing on the shortest distances, had only planned to swim 50 metre freestyle at the Olympics.
 However, she decided to join 100 m freestyle as it suited her schedule between the 4×100m freestyle relay and the 50 metre freestyle.
 She first raced in the heats and the final of the 4x100m freestyle relay, where the Swedish team finished 5th in the final setting a new national record.
 She then went on to win the gold in 100 metre freestyle on 31 July with a time of 52.16 seconds.
-Despite being the World Record holder, Sjostrom had never won a gold medal in this distance at the global level.
+Despite being the World Record holder, Sjöström had never won a gold medal in this distance at the global level.
 On the last day of competition she won another gold medal in the 50 metre freestyle, with a time of 23.71 seconds.
 She closed her Olympic Games with a 7th place finish in the 4x100m medley relay alongside her Swedish teammates.